edgexfoundry/device-sdk-c/docs/configuration.md

 # Device service configuration options

 The device service configuration is held in TOML format.
-The SDK method `edgex_device_service_start` takes the name of a directory, and an optional profile name.
-It will attempt to load the configuration from a file named `configuration.toml` or `configuration-<profile>.toml` in that directory.
+By default the SDK will load configuration from a file named `configuration.toml` in the `res` directory, but this may be changed using the --confdir and --profile options.

 Configuration parameters are organized within a number of sections.
 A section is represented by a TOML table, eg `[Service]`.